0xMiden/miden-client/docs/typedoc/web-client/classes/WebClient.md

 Executes a transaction specified by the request against the specified account, proves it, submits it to the network, and updates the local database.

-Uses the client's default prover.
+Uses the prover configured for this client.

 If the transaction utilizes foreign account data, there is a chance that the client doesn't have the required block header in the local database.
 In these scenarios, a sync to